 - Autologous transplants use your own blood cells or bone marrow.

 - Allogeneic transplants use a donor's blood cells or bone marrow.
-A syngeneic allogenic transplant uses cells or bone marrow from the patient's identical twin.
+A syngeneic allogeneic transplant uses cells or bone marrow from the person's identical twin.

 THE TRANSPLANT SERVICES TEAM